yveschiong/easy-calendar/README.md

 # easy-calendar

 easy-calendar is an easy-to-implement, simple, and customizable set of calendar views for Android.
+You can pick between displaying a day's view of events and their label and/or show a simple calendar month view with chevron controls that reactively resizes itself in terms of its height.

 <img src="https://user-images.githubusercontent.com/10403329/46127662-5b74c280-c1ff-11e8-840e-9a2d4ed2e64b.png" alt="DayView" width="400"/>&nbsp;
 <img src="https://user-images.githubusercontent.com/10403329/46171326-379c9580-c26e-11e8-835c-fbf23db265cf.png" alt="MonthView" width="400"/>